tarampampam/mustpl/README.md

 | [GitHub Container Registry][ghcr] | `ghcr.io/tarampampam/mustpl` |
 | [Docker Hub][docker-hub]          | `tarampampam/mustpl`         |

-> Using the `latest` tag for the docker image is highly discouraged because of possible backward-incompatible changes during **major** upgrades.
+> ⚠ Using the `latest` tag for the docker image is highly discouraged because of possible backward-incompatible changes during **major** upgrades.
 Please, use tags in `X.Y.Z` format

 <details>
-  <summary>What's inside the Docker image?</summary>
+  <summary>🔍 What's inside the Docker image?</summary>

 To watch the docker image content you can use the [dive](https://github.com/wagoodman/dive):